Prevention is always better than cure, so take a little extra time to care for your teeth.

 Members who visit the dentist regularly for preventative dental treatment will keep their teeth healthier, which saves you money in the long run.

-Our No Gap Dental network is available in all States and Territories except Tasmania, Western Australia and Northern Territory.
-To find a provider near you visit here.
+Our No Gap Dental network is available in all States and Territories except Tasmania.
+To find a provider near you, visit our list of No-Gap Dental Services.

 What preventative services does Australian Unity’s No Gap Dental cover?